Age of Gossip With Cellular Drone Mobility: Fully-Connected Drone Mobility

-In the second regime, the time it takes for a node to receive an update from the source is $\Theta\big(\frac{f(n)}{\lambda_m(n)}+\log{\frac{n}{f(n)}}\big)$ w.h.p., and from Lemma~\ref{lemma: 1}, we can conclude the same for each node's version age.
+In the second regime, the time it takes for all but a vanishing fraction of nodes to receive an update from the source is $\Theta_p\big(\frac{f(n)}{\lambda_m(n)}+\log{\frac{n}{f(n)}}\big)$ due to the drone return time being the dominant delay, and from Lemma~\ref{lemma: 1}, we can conclude the same for each node's version age.
 The only exception is when the drone to cell update rate is superlinear and the return time of the drone to the cell is sublogarithmic.
-In this case, every time the drone visits the cell, the drone sends an update to every node w.h.p., resetting their version age to $\Theta(1)$.
+In this case, every time the drone visits the cell, the drone sends an update to every node w.h.p., resetting their version age to $\Theta_p(1)$.
 Then, the drone leaves and returns in sublogarithmic time.
-In this case, the version age scaling is $\Theta\big(\frac{f(n)}{\lambda_m(n)}\big)$.
+In this case, the version age scaling is $\Theta_p\big(\frac{f(n)}{\lambda_m(n)}\big)$.